The City sponsors the following environmental events (specific dates may also be on the City's Calendar).

 Contact City of Sunnyvale for more information at (408) 730-7262 Monday through Friday, 8 a.m. to 5 p.m.

-If you do not have a personal shredding machine at home, there are a few options.
+If you miss these events and do not have a personal shredding machine at home, there are a few options:

 If you use a personal shredder at home, put shredded papers in paper bags, stapled shut, to prevent shreds from littering the neighborhood when your cart is collected.
 Put the bag under the mixed paper lid (grey).
 If you live in an apartment, put the bag in the Mixed Paper cart.